 Drafting M&A Contracts to Minimise the Risk of Disputes

-In the United States, major M&A disputes are typically heard in federal or state courts, most commonly in the Delaware Court of Chancery.
-But with the growth in cross-border M&A, which increased from approximately US$395 billion in value in 1997 to US$1.2 trillion in 2019 (down from over US$1.5 trillion in 2018), practitioners in the United States are increasingly being required to think through M&A disputes issues with the possibility that an arbitral forum may be the preferred one.
-The reasons for choosing arbitration in a cross-border context may include the perception that an arbitral tribunal will be more neutral than a national court, the confidentiality of arbitration, the greater ease of enforcing an arbitral award in the relevant jurisdictions, and the greater control that the parties will have over procedural matters, including discovery.
+In the United States, major M&A disputes typically are heard in federal or state courts, most commonly in the Delaware Court of Chancery.
+But with the growth in cross-border M&A, which has increased from approximately US$395 billion in volume in 1997 to US$2.1 trillion in 2021 (up from US$1.2 trillion in 2020), practitioners in the United States are increasingly being required to think through M&A disputes issues with the possibility that an arbitral forum may be preferred.
+The reasons for choosing arbitration in a cross-border context may include the perception that an arbitral tribunal will be more neutral than a national court, the confidentiality of arbitration, the greater ease of enforcing an arbitral award in the relevant jurisdictions, the ability to select arbitrators with the relevant technical or financial expertise and the greater control that the parties will have over procedural matters, including discovery and the course of the proceedings.
 In jurisdictions outside the United States and other developed markets, arbitration relating to M&A transactions is likewise growing, in part due simply to economic developments resulting in more deals in those markets but also to the premium that economic actors in those jurisdictions put on arbitration as a mechanism to resolve disputes.

-M&A disputes generally fall into two categories: pre-closing, when one party determines it has a basis not to proceed and the other party must litigate to force the first to complete the transaction, and post-closing, if one (or both) of the parties believes its expectations were not met.
-The nature of the dispute will of course depend on the nature of the transaction: public company mergers are likely going to generate very different kinds of disputes than private company asset acquisitions.
+M&A disputes generally fall into two categories: pre-closing, when one party determines it has a basis not to proceed and the other party must litigate to force the party first to complete the transaction, and post-closing, if one party (or both) believes its expectations were not met.
+The nature of the dispute will depend on the nature of the transaction: public company mergers are probably going to generate very different kinds of disputes from private company asset acquisitions and still different disputes will arise in the joint venture context.
 This chapter reviews some of the particular issues that may arise in each type of dispute (pre-closing and post-closing) when the M&A transaction is subject to an agreement to arbitrate, and it discusses potential ways to anticipate such issues when drafting the transaction agreement.
-These issues often come up in M&A transactions with US counterparties, particularly cross-border deals, but they apply to M&A transactions generally.
+These issues often come up in M&A transactions with US counterparties, particularly in cross-border deals, but they apply to M&A transactions generally.

 Pre-closing M&A disputes: getting the deal closed